niko348/Radonion-Modular-Framework/README.md

 1. Clone or download this repo.
 2. Add the `Modules/` folder to your MonoGame project.
+3. Remove any modules you don't need.
-3. Reference and initialize systems in your game loop.
+4. Reference and initialize modules in your game loop.